 Periodicals, serial publications and updatable loose-leaf publications are deposited in six copies.
 Newspapers are deposited in one copy.

 Periodicals include regularly published magazines and journals that have articles of general or specialist interest.
-Publications in newspaper format which cannot be considered newspapers because of their content or frequency of publication are also classified as periodicals.
-Typical periodicals include newsstand magazines; academic journals; official publications by public bodies; member magazines of trade unions, political organizations, sports clubs, or family associations; magazines of churches or congregations, municipalities, or schools as well as staff and customer magazines.
+Printed periodicals may have any type of size, shape, or printing material.
+Periodicals may be subscribed, sold as newsstand copies, or they might be sent to members or customers.
+Typical periodicals include newsstand magazines; academic journals; official publications by public bodies; member magazines of trade unions, political organizations, sports clubs, or family associations; magazines of parishes, municipalities, and educational institutes as well as staff and customer magazines.

 Newspapers include papers that are published 1 to 7 times per week and include national or local news.
 Newspapers may be dailies, local newspapers, or free newspapers.
 One legal deposit copy is required for newspapers.
 Unlike with all other publications, deposit copies of newspapers are submitted to the National Library's Centre for Preservation and Digitisation in Mikkeli.

 Serial publications include yearbooks, statistical series, series of laws and decrees, as well as series comprising of separate works, such as publication series of universities and research institutes.

 Sheet music publications are deposited in six copies.
 Legal deposit copies of orchestral works must be sent for both the full score and the individual parts for each instrument.
 Print-on-demand publications are deposited similarly to other sheet music publications